tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 ## Contributions

-- Avanika handled model training and building a docker container for the application.
+- Avanika handled `IS_YOUNG` model training and building a docker container for the application.
 - Caleb handled data preprocessing / dataset construction, and built the pipelines for training and evaluating the BERT models (integrated with Weights & Biases) and the baseline TF-IDF and BOW logistic regression models.
+He also handled `IS_OLD` model training.
 - Trenton built the data scraping and transformation pipeline, including the weakly-supervised data labeling pipeline.
 He also proposed and implemented the out-of-distribution detection scheme.
 He also designed and created the model UI.

 ## References